 Some types of genetic diseases can also lead to VT.
 These include:

 - Conditions that make it hard for the heart to pump blood, such as hypertrophic cardiomyopathy

 - Diseases that can get inside the heart muscle, such as sarcoidosis

 What are the symptoms of VT?

 When you have VT, your heart beats very fast.
 This may only last for a few seconds.
-Longer episodes are dangerous.
+Longer episodes may be dangerous.
 The heart beats so fast that it can’t get enough blood to the rest of your body.

 Symptoms of VT may include: